 Here are some types of olive oil:

-- Pure Olive Oil: Pure olive oil is a blend of refined olive oil and virgin olive oil.
-It is a less common type of olive oil and is typically used for general cooking purposes, such as sautéing and roasting.
+• Pure Olive Oil: Pure olive oil is a blend of refined olive oil and virgin olive oil.
+It is a less common type of olive oil typically used for general cooking purposes, such as sautéing and roasting.

 Can You Fry Chicken In Olive Oil?